stelcodes/nuzzle/README.md

 (nuzz/transform-diff config)
 ```

+Nuzzle's whole interface is just four functions in the `nuzzle.api` namespace:
+- `(publish <config>)`: Exports the static site to disk.
+  - `:overlay-dir` - Optional keyword argument, a path to a directory that will be overlayed on top of the static web site, useful for including static assets.
+Defaults to `nil` (no overlay).
+- `(serve <config>)`: Starts a web server (http-kit) for a live preview of the website, building each page from scratch upon each request.
+  - `:overlay-dir` - Same as above.
+- `(transform <config>)`: Returns your config after Nuzzle's transformations.
+- `(transform-diff <config>)`: Pretty prints a colorized diff of your config before and after Nuzzle's transformations.

 ## Configuration Map
 Nuzzle builds your static site from a map of configuration values.
 The config is validated by `clojure.spec`.
 You can find the [config spec here](https://github.com/stelcodes/nuzzle/blob/main/src/nuzzle/schemas.clj).

-If you're from Pallet town, your `nuzzle.edn` config might look like this:
+If you're from Pallet town, your config might look like this:
 ```clojure
 {:nuzzle/base-url "https://ashketchum.com"
  :nuzzle/render-page views/render-page